Make Your School & Community Events More Inclusive

 Start Investing in Inclusion

 Many institutional leaders understand the benefits of accessibility for their communities but face budget restraints.
 Bringing these points and use cases to stakeholders at your institution can help highlight the value of creating an exclusive educational experience for all students.
 Gaining an understanding of accessibility obligations for public-facing events and legal requirements for accessibility measures is also essential.
 Overall, working to build a core team to advocate and drive awareness around the need for inclusion can help you secure more institutional buy-in and investment.
-In this day and age, offering inequitable and inaccessible community and event experiences is no longer justifiable.
+Today, offering inequitable and inaccessible community and event experiences is no longer justifiable.

 Partnering with an accessibility leader like Verbit will help as well.
 Verbit is working with institutions like the University of Arizona, Princeton University and Chemeketa Community College to design inclusive events and arm them with technology that supports equitable campus experiences.
 Reach out to speak with an accessibility expert today.